OLMM-2022/OLD3S/README.md

     real-world datasets including images and natural languages substantiate the viability and effectiveness of our proposal.
 ## Requirements
-This code was tested on Linux(Ubuntu) and macOS
+This code was tested on Windows and macOS
 ```
 conda create --name GAFNC python=3.7.10
 pip install torch==1.6.0+cpu torchvision==0.7.0+cpu -f https://download.pytorch.org/whl/torch_stable.html